BAMresearch/ctsimu-artist-module/README.md

 ## Version History

+### 0.8.16
++ Added aRTist-specific JSON option to create primary intensity images (as an alternative to primary energy images).

 ### 0.8.15
 + Minor bug fix: Parts not loaded centered at (0,0,0) since version 0.7.10 due to a spelling mistake.
 This bug had no impact on part placement: centering parts after loading is not necessary and has therefore been fully removed in this version.